 - Take a big heavy bottom pan and start by dry roasting the poha (flattened rice) and phool makhana (fox nuts).

-- Next, toss the roasted poha and makhana along with rice krispee.
+- Next, toss the roasted poha and makhana along with rice krispee or puffed rice.

 - Taste for salt and add more if needed.